-New year is around and I thought its the best time for sharing some pointers to photogs planning to shoot fireworks this New Years Eve.
+The new year is around and I thought its the best time for sharing some pointers to photogs planning to shoot fireworks this New Years Eve.
 If you have access to a venue which will organize fireworks, you can make use of the opportunity and return home with amazing pictures.
-Singapore, Dubai, Sydney, Hongkong etc organize special firework display for general public at midnight.
+Singapore, Dubai, Sydney, Hongkong etc organize special firework display for the general public at midnight.

-Firework photography require a bit of planning.
-So its best to simulate camera setting before actual events happen.
+Firework photography requires a bit of planning.
+So it’s best to simulate camera setting before actual events happen.

 All you need is a camera which has manual exposure/aperture control.
 Most DSLRs in today’s market have full manual control.
 Even some P&S and Mega Zoom cameras have fireworks photography or long exposure modes.
 These can also be used to click fireworks.

-Wired/Wireless remote is another must have accessory for firework photography.
+A wired/wireless remote is another must have accessory for firework photography.
 Pressing the camera shutter button can introduce some shake/blur.
 This can be certainly eliminated by using a remote.
-Remotes also comes with feature to keep the shutter OPEN for desired period of time.
-Wired remotes are quite cheap and can be bought from ebay at 8-12 $.
+Remotes also come with a feature to keep the shutter OPEN for desired period of time.
+Wired remotes are quite cheap and can be bought from eBay at 8-12 $.
 I got a fairly decent one at 12$ here in Singapore.
-Lets see for long it lasts.
-I would suggest to use a wired remote instead of a wireless remote.
-Last time i went to shoot fireworks on National Day (Singapore) many photographers using wireless remote were triggering each others cameras as all were standing jam packed in a small space.
-An alternative to this can be use a 2 Sec timer with fixed exposure, but this may result in loss of time.
+Let’s see for long it lasts.
+I would suggest using a wired remote instead of a wireless remote.
+Last time I went to shoot fireworks on National Day (Singapore) many photographers using wireless remote were triggering each other’s cameras as all were standing jam packed in a small space.
+An alternative to this can be to use a 2 Sec timer with fixed exposure, but this may result in loss of time.
 Firework show generally last for not more than 10 mins, so time is precious.
-Further our exposure is also for fixed duration which may not give us enough control over exposure timing.
+Further, our exposure is also for fixed duration which may not give us enough control over exposure timing.

-Camera sensor is bound to heat up due to long exposures and hence higher noise in images.
+The camera sensor is bound to heat up due to long exposures and hence higher noise in images.
 Keeping NR feature ON will increase the time taking by the camera to process the image.
-For every exposure, camera will take a black exposure (of same duration) and subtract noise from image.
-Fireworks lasts for only few minutes, I will rather keep NR OFF and have more time shooting the fireworks instead of waiting.
+For every exposure, the camera will take a black exposure (of the same duration) and subtract noise from the image.
+Fireworks last for only a few minutes, I will rather keep NR OFF and have more time shooting the fireworks instead of waiting.

 Most DSLRs find it difficult to get correct automatic focus at night.
-It is suggested to use camera in manual focus mode.
-Try to fix the camera lens focus at infinity and change the AF mode to “manual focus” (so camera doesn’t play with focus any more).
+It is suggested to use the camera in manual focus mode.
+Try to fix the camera lens focus at infinity and change the AF mode to “manual focus” (so the camera doesn’t play with focus anymore).
 To fix the focus to infinity we can simply focus manually at any distant object or light source.

-Location is everything in fireworks photography.
-A good location can covert a flat picture to a eye popping firework image.
+The location is everything in fireworks photography.
+A good location can convert a flat picture to an eye popping firework image.
 Try to reach the spot early so that you can get the unobstructed view of fireworks.
 Best of the spots are taken early by photogs and families.
 And if we haven’t got the front row, trust me people standing right in front of view will definitely obstruct our frame and may even shake our tripod.

-I would also suggest to stand in such a location that wind is blowing in opposite direction.
+I would also suggest standing in such a location that wind is blowing in opposite direction.
 After a few fireworks go off, smoke will fill the sky and will certainly show up in our photographs.
-So if wind is blowing in opposite direction smoke will get cleared early and we may have better views.
+So if the wind is blowing in opposite direction smoke will get cleared early and we may have better views.
 Though we have very little control over this.

 This point is too subjective.
 Shoot what best looks to you.
 Learn from looking at other pro photographers image.
-Generally including monuments, cityscapes, skylines, people, water bodies, reflections add character to the image.
-Also make sure to included sufficient number of fireworks burst in image to manage firework density.
-Too few fireworks may not give the look and feel of actual show.
+Generally, including monuments, cityscapes, skylines, people, water bodies, reflections add character to the image.
+Also, make sure to include sufficient number of fireworks burst in the image to manage firework density.
+Too few fireworks may not give the look and feel of the actual show.
 If getting longer exposure is not possible you may try to stack few images to get desired density of fireworks.